Resources for Current TSE Students

 - Computer Requirements for TSE GIS Courses

 Trent University is committed to the highest standards of ethical practice in research.
 Central to the principles that guide research is that it must be conducted in accordance with the highest contemporary ethics standards.
 The Research and Innovation office manages the approval and monitoring process for the use of humans, animals, and biohazardous materials in research.

 Please refer to Research and Innovation for more information on Trent's ethical policies and requirements for research.

 GIS Course Computer Requirements (GEOG 2090H & ERSC 3010H)

 A notice for students enrolling in either of GIS courses GEOG-ERSC 2090H Introduction to GIS (web-based) or ERSC-GEOG 3010H Fundamentals of Geographical Information Systems Analysis (offered remotely).
-These courses require use of ArcGIS software, and students are asked to set up the software on their own computer: 2090H is using ArcGIS Pro, while 3010H is using ArcGIS Desktop.
+These courses require use of ArcGIS software, and students are asked to set up the software on their own computer: 2090H uses ArcGIS Pro, while 3010H uses ArcGIS Desktop.
 Please visit the Computer Requirements for TSE GIS Courses page to learn more about the computer requirements, what computer hardware you need, and how to obtain and set up this software.

 Refer to the materials provided by the course instructor, including the course syllabus.
 If your course uses Blackboard then refer there for current course materials.
 Know that your course instructors are there to help you.
 Program staff are available to assist with technical and conceptual problems and course material, especially in the courses they each support, but also in other courses.

 - Bata Library (Trent University)